 How do we manage code?

 We use Gitea, a fork of Gogs.
 It's very easy to set up and has an issue tracker.
-Every project has a TODO.md file in its root directory where we write every task down - this process is easier than integrating Asana or Trello into the workflow for the developers.
-Without changing tools, we can see where we are and which tasks are next.
+Very small projects (prototypes) also have a TODO.md file in its root directory where we write every task down - this process is easier than integrating Asana or Trello into the workflow for the developers.
+Without changing tools, we can see where we are and which tasks have to be solved in which order.

 # TODO - [ ] a task -- [ ] a subtask - [o] working on it - [x] done // a comment

 Those are the tools and processes we use to run a successful business.
-We're fans of minimalism and simple principles.
-I hope you've found something useful.
-We would love to listen about your efficient workflow and your values!
+I hope you've found something useful in this post!